Tamang-Ajay/Bike-Sales-Dashboard-Excel-Project/README.md

 - Excel (Data Cleaning & Formatting, Pivot Tables, Charts, Slicers, KPI Metrics)

 ## ❗ Note
-The Excel real file is **not included** to prevent misuse or duplication.
+The Excel real file is **not included** but sample is provided to prevent misuse or duplication.
 📩 *If you'd like to review the file, feel free to reach out to me directly.*

 ## 🔗 Contact